 In short, you can direct your customers physical experience in-store using digital methods.

 This example comes from a case study of a marketing campaign done by Coca Cola Belgium.

 The Physical Component: Campaign was run at participating restaurants in Belgium.
 Customers were given printed QR codes.

 The Digital Component: Customers were given the chance to win free Coca Cola products by scanning QR codes on their phone and playing a digital Scratch&Win game.

 How it Worked: When customers bought a Coca Cola product, they were given a unique QR code (physically printed on a piece of paper).
 Customers could then scan the code on their phones and play a Scratch&Win game.
 If they won the game, they could redeem their coupon for a free product immediately in the store or save the coupon for later using Facebook, email, or a mobile wallet.

-As you can now see, phygital marketing is a powerful strategy that may just be the wave of the future for retail and brand campaigns.
-If you are looking for a software platform that allows you to create phygital campaigns to engage with customers, please scroll to the bottom of the page and click on the ‘REGISTER’ button to start your free trial today.Phygital Marketing Digital Marketing
+As you see, phygital marketing is a powerful strategy that may just be the wave of the future for retail and brand campaigns.
+If you are looking for a software platform that allows you to create phygital campaigns to engage with customers, create your free trial account now!Phygital Marketing Digital Marketing QR Codes